We’d been planning, praying, and preparing for almost a year.

 And, then suddenly, without warning, everything changed.

-Consequently, our hearts were shattered!
+Consequently, our hearts were shattered and broken!

 One brief, unexpected decision threw our plans, our hopes, and our dreams into a tailspin.